pqrs-org/Karabiner-Elements/DEVELOPMENT.md

 `Shake mouse pointer to locate` feature will be stopped after we call `CGEventTapCreate` with `kCGEventTapOptionDefault`.<br />
 (We confirmed the problem at least on macOS 10.13.1.)<br />

-`karabiner_grabber` uses `CGEventTapCreate` with `kCGEventTapOptionListenOnly` in order to catch Apple mouse/trackpad events which we cannot catch in IOKit.
+`Karabiner-Core-Service` uses `CGEventTapCreate` with `kCGEventTapOptionListenOnly` in order to catch Apple mouse/trackpad events which we cannot catch in IOKit.
 (See above note.)

 ---